---

 })

-Without onUrl, both collections would produce loc: '/about' for their about.md files.
-With the transform, the zh collection entries correctly produce loc: '/zh/about'.
+Without `onUrl`, both collections would produce `loc: '/about'` for their `about.md` files.
+With the transform, the ja collection entries correctly produce `loc: '/ja/about'`, allowing the i18n sitemap builder to assign them to the correct per-locale sitemap.

 The callback also receives the full content entry and collection name, so you can use any content field to drive sitemap values: